Domestic Violence

 In some cases, like those involving battery, repeat offenses may trigger felony charges, increasing the risk of substantial prison time.

 The legal penalties are only one part of the equation.
-Domestic violence accusations can also lead to immediate protective orders, restrictions on contact with loved ones, and the loss of child custody or visitation rights.
+Domestic violence accusations can also lead to immediate protective orders, restrictions on contact with loved ones, special conditions of bond that prevent an accused person from contacting their spouse, even on the phone, and the loss of child custody or visitation rights.

 A conviction—or even an unresolved accusation—can damage personal relationships, jeopardize employment, and create long-term harm to your reputation.